 Today, overall exposures in the residual property market appear to have stabilized somewhat and many of the plans are underwriting profitably.
 Legislative reform passed in some of the most at-risk markets, for example the state of Florida, has also contributed to an improvement in the overall financial position of the plans.
 Diminished hurricane activity in recent years in areas like Florida has been another positive factor.
-But, while hurricane activity in the most exposed states may have been lower in recent years, there is no question that over the long-term major hurricanes will cause extensive damage in future.
-This highlights how important it is for the rates charged by these plans to be actuarially sound.
+But, while hurricane activity in the most exposed states may have been lower in recent years, there is no question that over the long term major hurricanes will cause extensive damage-making it all the more important for the rates charged by these plans to be actuarially sound.